jachymslapak/agent/README.md

-# hello
+# hello!
-Thanks for visiting agent GitLab page!
+> Thanks for visiting agent GitLab page!
-Hello to all my friends! (only them are propably seeing this)
+> Hello to all my friends! (only them are propably seeing this)

 # what is agent?
 Agent is client for downloading enzete games.